-Governments, regulators and central banks (including the ECB), have also announced that they are taking or considering measures seeking to safeguard the stability of the financial sector, to prevent lending to the business sector from being jeopardised and to ensure the payment system continues to function properly, as described under the heading 'Description of ING Bank N.V. - Significant Developments in 2020'.
-The ECB allows banks to operate below the level of capital required by the Pillar 2 Guidance, capital conservation buffer and the liquidity coverage ratio.
-Banks will also be allowed to partially use capital instruments that do not qualify as CET1 capital, to meet the Pillar 2 Requirements.
+Governments, regulators and central banks (including the ECB), have also announced that they are taking or considering measures seeking to safeguard the stability of the financial sector, to prevent lending to the business sector from being jeopardised and to ensure the payment system continues to function properly, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
+As at the date of this Registration Document, the ECB allows banks to operate below the level of capital required by the Pillar 2 Guidance, capital conservation buffer and the liquidity coverage ratio.
 Several countries also released or reduced countercyclical buffers (CCyB).
-The ECB has also issued a recommendation to the banks that it supervises that such banks should not pay dividends or buy back shares until January 2021.
-However, it is not certain whether these or future actions will be successful in mitigating the economic consequences of the pandemic and related response measures.
+The ECB has also issued a recommendation to the banks that it supervises that such banks should exercise extreme prudence when deciding on or paying out dividends or performing share buy-backs until 30 September 2021.
+However, it is not certain whether these or future measures will be extended or maintained for a sufficient period of time, or whether such measures will be successful in mitigating the economic consequences of the pandemic and related response measures.
 If the pandemic is prolonged or the actions are unsuccessful, additional actions by governments and central banks may follow and the adverse impact on the global economy will deepen, and ING's business, results and financial condition may be materially adversely affected.

-As of October 2020, the COVID-19 pandemic has affected all of ING's businesses.
-These effects have included significantly increased volatility, lower or negative interest rates, lower oil prices and credit deterioration of loans to ING's customers.
+In 2020, the Covid-19 pandemic affected all of ING's businesses, including lower or negative interest rates, lower oil prices and credit deterioration of loans to ING's customers.
 These effects have also resulted in an increase in the allowance for credit losses and impairments on non-financial assets, and reduced net interest income due to lower interest rates.
-While these effects were partly offset by resilient fee and commission income in the first nine months of 2020, this level of activity may not persist in future periods.
-With COVID-19 infection rates having recently increased, especially in some European countries, this may result in changes in government responses, more and prolonged lock downs and further downside risk towards macro-economic developments, with possibly a deeper risk aversion and a delayed recovery.
+While these effects were partly offset by resilient fee and commission income in 2020, this level of activity may not persist in future periods.
+With Covid-19 infection rates having recently increased, especially in some European countries, and further lockdown measures having been reintroduced, this may result in changes in government responses and further downside risk towards macro-economic developments, with possibly a deeper risk aversion and a delayed recovery.
 These developments may result in further negative impact on ING's business, results and financial condition.